Maximum 18 months

 Wim van der Weiden, formerly director of Naturalis and founding member of the European Museum Academy, The Hague.

-The most important issues of the museological debate emerged in the latest decades and some innovative aspects of museum planning with a special attention to scientific museums.
+This Module deals with the most important issues of the museological debate emerged in the latest decades, as well as with some innovative aspects of museum planning with a special attention to scientific museums.

 The social role of museums in contemporary society.